ibbles/LearningUnreal/Light Sources.md

 - [[Spotlight]]: Like a Point Light but with a limited arc where it emanates light.
 - [[Sky Light]]: A light source simulating light coming from a sky dome.
 Can either use a cube map or do real time scene capture.

+Light sources can be created from the Place Actors panel, the Add Component menu on an [[Actor]] or from the [[Environment Light Mixer]].

 A Light Source has a bunch of [[Light Source Properties]].

 A scene often consists of multiple light sources.